Achilles International Canada (AIC) About Us

 In memory of a wonderful volunteer and beautiful person.

-We are pleased to announce that Lionel Shaul was selected Outstanding Volunteer for 2023.
+We are pleased to announce that David McWhirter was selected Outstanding Volunteer for 2024.

-Congratulations, Lionel, on receiving the 2023 Iola Baumgartner Award!
+Congratulations on receiving the 2024 Iola Baumgartner Award!